Description

 • Wolf von langa wvl 23239 Chicago

 Field-coil-dipole bass/midrange drivers with 1608cm2 cone area / dipole silk paper field-coil midrange driver / custom mundorf dipole air motion transformer / adjustable stereo base width and time alignment at listening position / 95db sensitivity / 35hz to 25khz frequency range.
+Townshend isolation podium base with customised integrated omni-directional tweeter support brass frame.

-• Wolf von langa wvl 12639 SON
+• Wolf von langa wvl 12639 SON - dormant

 Field coil bass/midrange driver with passive cone and dipole air motion transformer / 93db efficiency / 25hz to 25khz frequency range / Townshend podium isolation.

-• Tellurium Q Black diamond speaker jumper cables
+• Tellurium Q Black diamond speaker jumper cables - dormant

-For speaker binding posts of the SON
+For the biwire speaker binding posts of the SON

 • Cube Audio Nenuphar (retired)